Ian Robertson, Dean of Work, Ext. 3019

 |12.01 or more hours||Hourly rate x # of hours + work probation|

-In addition to the undertime action listed above, any student with more than twelve (12) hours undertime at the end of a semester will automatically be placed on work probation.
+In addition to the undertime action listed above, any student with more than twelve (12) hours undertime at the end of a semester will automatically be placed on work probation unless the undertime hours are related to a documented extended illness exceeding the 27 hours of credit (see section 9.5.5).
 This probation will be in effect for eight weeks and will be served while the College is in session.

 Overtime is defined as "hours in excess of 240 hours per semester."
 Students with accumulated overtime should adjust their hours so they finish the semester with the required 240 hours.
 There are no fines or penalties for overtime.
-This money will be credited to the student’s account.
+However, the money used to pay a student for academic year overtime is the same money used to pay for student work contracts during breaks, reducing the number of students the WPO is able to hire during breaks.

-If you are too sick to work and are unable to attend class, call your work crew supervisor or the Work Program Office.
-You are required to make up the first three (3) hours of work you miss unless you miss hours as a result of:
+If a student is too sick to work and attend class; it is their responsibility to communicate with their work crew supervisor or the Work Program Office.
+Students are required to make up the first three (3) hours of work missed for each illness unless they are missed as a result of:

-If you are unable to work on your assigned crew because of your illness or injury you will need to contact the Work Program Office for temporary crew reassignment.
-For emergency leave due to a family situation, please make an appointment to talk with the Dean of Work or the Assistant Dean of Work.
+Students who believe they are unable to work on their assigned crew due to illness or injury will need to contact the Work Program Office for temporary crew reassignment.
+For emergency leave credit due to a family situation, students need to make an appointment with the Dean of Work or their designee.

-Work Warnings and Work Firings are issued when Work Program policies and crew standards have been broken.
+Work Warnings and Work Firings are issued when Work Program policies and crew standards have been compromised.
 Probationary Points are applied as follows:

 |Poor Work Evaluation (D work grade)||One|